ethereum-attestation-service/eas-docs-site/docs/Use Cases/online-reviews.md

 Currently, online review platforms are vulnerable to fake or biased reviews, which can make it difficult for customers to trust the information they are reading.

 ## Solution
-EAS enables the creation of verified reputation systems for online reviews, where customers can share attestations about their experiences with a product or service.
-This provides a more secure and trustworthy way for customers to share their opinions and feedback, while also enabling companies to improve their reputation and trustworthiness.
+EAS provides a decentralized solution for securely creating, storing, and verifying attestations of verified reputation systems for online reviews.
+This would enable customers to share attestations about their experiences with a product or service providing a more secure and trustworthy way for customers to share their opinions and feedback, while also enabling companies to improve their reputation and trustworthiness.

 ## Example
 A customer could create attestations about their satisfaction with a product or service.
 This could be done using a schema that includes information such as the customer's rating of the product or service, as well as any comments or feedback they may have.